 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplementary Electric Utility information is presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The accompanying supplementary Electric Utility information is presented for the purposes of additional analysis and are not a required part of the financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.